zombierzn/vungle-resources/Android-resources/android-advanced-settings.md

 ### playAd Configuration

 You can optionally customize each individual ad you play by providing an `AdConfig` object to `playAd`.
-If you set any options in the [global ad configuration](#advancedStartupConfig), those options will be overriden by the provided options.
+If you set any options in the global ad configuration (below), those options will be overriden by the provided options.
 ```java
 import com.vungle.publisher.VunglePub;
 import com.vungle.publisher.AdConfig;